perrette/papers/docs/configuration.md

 * bibtex:             papers.bib (82 entries)
 ```

-Creates a local configuration file in a hidden `.papers` folder.
-By default, it
+Creates a local configuration file (`.papersconfig.json`) in the current
-expects existing or creates new `papers.bib` bibliography and `papers` files
+directory.
+By default, it expects existing or creates new `papers.bib`
-folder in the local directory, though `papers` will ask first unless explicitly
+bibliography and `files` folder in the local directory, though `papers` will
-provided.
-Note that every call from a subfolder will also detect that
+ask first unless explicitly provided.
+Note that every call from a subfolder
-configuration file (it has priority over global install).
+will also detect that configuration file (it has priority over global
+install).

 By default, the local install is meant to be portable with bibtex and files, so
 the file paths are encoded relatively to the bibtex file.
 If instead absolute